Introducing Elliptic Curve Cryptography (ECC)

-The technology can be used in conjunction with most public key encryption methods, such as RSA, and Diffie-Hellman.
-According to some researchers, ECC can achieve the same level of security with a 164-bit key that other systems require a 1,024-bit key.
+This technology is compatible with most public key encryption techniques, including RSA and Diffie-Hellman.
+Because Diffie-Hellman and RSA cryptographic methods are based on the creation of keys by using very large prime numbers, .
+Hence, key creation requires a lot of computational power.
+According to some researchers, ECC can achieve the same level of security with a 164-bit key where other systems require a 1,024-bit key.
 Because ECC helps to establish equivalent security with lower computing power and battery resource usage, it is becoming widely used for mobile applications.
 The use of elliptic curves in cryptography was suggested independently by Neal Koblitz and Victor S. Miller in 1985 and elliptic curve cryptography algorithms entered wide use around 2004.

-Factoring is a very well-known problem and has been studied since antiquity like the Sieve of Eratosthenes for finding all prime numbers up to any given limit.
-With the advancement of mathematics and computational power, the gap between the difficulty of factoring large numbers and multiplying large numbers is shrinking, hence the size of the keys need to grow even faster.
-This is not a sustainable situation for mobile and low-powered devices that have limited computational power.
-The gap between factoring and multiplying is not sustainable in the long term.
-This means is that RSA is not the ideal system for the future of cryptography.
-In fact, recent research has demonstrated that even 2048-bits long RSA keys can be effectively downgraded via either man-in-the-browser or padding oracle attacks.
-Going one step further, the report suggests that the best countermeasure is to deprecate the RSA key exchange and switch to ECC.
+The problem of factoring has a long history of study, dating back to ancient methods such as the Sieve of Eratosthenes used to determine all prime numbers up to a specified limit.
+However, as mathematics and computational capabilities have evolved, the gap between the complexities of factoring large numbers and multiplying them has been diminishing.
+This necessitates the keys to grow at an even more rapid pace.
+This is not a feasible scenario for mobile and low-power devices with restricted computational capabilities.
+The disparity between factoring and multiplication is not viable in the long run.
+This indicates that the RSA system may not be the optimal choice for the future of cryptography.
+In fact, recent studies have shown that RSA keys, even those as long as 2048-bits, can be effectively compromised through either man-in-the-browser or padding oracle attacks.
+To go a step further, the study recommends that the most effective solution is to phase out the RSA key exchange and transition to elliptic curve cryptography.

 But what exactly is an elliptic curve and how does the underlying Trapdoor Function work?
 An elliptic curve is the set of points that satisfy a specific mathematical equation.
 The equation for an elliptic curve looks like this y2=x3+ax+b and is being represented graphically like the image below.